ccsl-usp/modelo-latex/README.md

-These packages are not used, but are mentioned and might be useful: paralist, lastpage, braket, siunitx, varioref, cleveref, gensymb, glossaries, backref, newtxtt, newtxtext, gentium, DejaVuSansMono.
+These packages are not used, but are mentioned and might be useful: paralist, lastpage, braket, siunitx, varioref, cleveref, gensymb, glossaries, backref, newtxtt, newtxtext, gentium, DejaVuSansMono, tikz, pgfplots.

 These packages may be useful if you intend to use xelatex/lualatex: polyglossia, fontspec.